oghenejokpeme/FERUC/README.md

 In the regression performance files, the first row is the name of the gene, followed by the R squared, mean square error, and root mean square error.
 The classification performance found in /output/performance/ is the mean performance for each gene which can be found in /output/performance/all_class.
 These results follow the above naming convention, however, "cls" is replaced with the gene name.

 Given the number and size of models, it might be useful to disable model logging.
-This can be done by uncommenting line 284 (`log_models(models, gene, nbins, type)`).
+This can be done by commenting out line 284 (`log_models(models, gene, nbins, type)`).

 The experiments were performed in R 3.4.4, and require the following libraries: data.table, ranger, smotefamily, caret and arules.